-18The Act rejects the dual rolehybrid category because it has given rise to a blurring of professional roles where, for example, the same individual functions both as an attorney for the child and a witness in the proceeding.
-See Rule 3.7, A.B.A.
-Model Rules of Professional Conduct (2002) (generally prohibiting attorney from acting as advocate and witness in same proceeding).
-In addition, problems have arisen with the dual role approach because of ethical constraints that are inherent in the attorney/client relationship, including in particular the confidentiality of client communications.
+Finally, according to the Act, the court-appointed advisor is a representative of the child whose role is to assist the court in determining the child's best interests.
+The court-appointed inherent in the attorney/client relationship, including in particular the confidentiality of client communications.
 For a court's recognition of the tensions inherent in the hybrid attorney/guardian ad litem, see Clark v.
 Alexander, 953 P.2d 145 (Wyo.
 1998).

-19Model Rule 1.14 of the ABA Model Rules of Professional Conduct provides useful guidance in representing a client with diminished capacity.
+&lt;sup>19Model Rule 1.14 of the ABA Model Rules of Professional Conduct provides useful guidance in representing a client with diminished capacity.
 A helpful exploration of ethical issues facing a child's attorney can be found in Jennifer L. Renne, Legal Ethics in Child Welfare Cases (ABA 2004).